asurcodes/amperage/README.md

 ## Contributing to Amperage

-If you have a feature request or have found a bug feel free to open an new issue.
+If you have a feature request or have found a bug feel free to open a new issue.